 2 – ¼” x 1 ½” @ 7 ¼” mitered at 45 degrees off square

-Okay so first things first, cut all the legs and make sure they are all exactly 35”…hindsight I may have gone with 34” since the concrete counter top came out closer to 1 ½” inches, but the plans are based off of the legs being 35”.
+Okay so first things first, cut all the legs and make sure they are all exactly 35”…hindsight I may have gone with 34” since the concrete countertop came out closer to 1 ½” inches, but the plans are based on the legs being 35”.
 Make sure and adjust accordingly if you go with 34”…Ok…Ok!!

 Next make the sides, cut 4 – 2x2s @ 18” and drill 1 ½” pocket holes…If you haven’t used a Kreg Jig before, you can get the instructions for use in this post for the Kreg K4 or Kreg K5 HERE or the Kreg R3 HERE!
 That will explain how and why I say the things I say below if you are not familiar!